Mobilising Action for Nutrition Now

 Nutrition Dialogues bring together diverse stakeholders to facilitate meaningful discussion, and exploration of the most urgent and powerful ways to improve nutrition for all.

-Much remains to be done if these global nutrition targets are to be met.
-2025 is a significant year for nutrition: it is the final year of the UN Decade of Action on Nutrition, the World Health Organization will renew its global nutrition targets and the Nutrition for Growth Summit (N4G) will take place in Paris in March 2025.
-Together, these represent a critical opportunity for mobilizing more ambitious and concerted action by governments, donors and civil society.
+Much remains to be done to achieve the global nutrition targets of the Sustainable Development Goals.
+2025 was a significant year for nutrition: the UN Decade of Action on Nutrition (2016-2025) was extended to 2030, the World Health Organization renewed and extended its global nutrition targets and the Nutrition for Growth Summit (N4G) took place in Paris in March 2025.
+Together, these represented a critical opportunity for mobilizing more ambitious and concerted action by governments, donors and civil society.

 The groups of people who are most at risk of being malnourished are seldom included in local, national or global discussions about which actions have the greatest impact on women’s and children’s nutrition.
-World Vision International (WVI) and 4SD Foundation want to ensure that the voices of those at risk are heard by persons with the power to respond.
-They have together launched a widespread process of engagement in preparation for the N4G Summit and beyond – a programme of Nutrition Dialogues.
+Therefore, World Vision International (WVI) and 4SD Foundation launched in 2024 – ahead of the major nutrition milestones of 2025 – the Nutrition Dialogues initiative to ensure that the voices of those at risk are heard by persons with the power to respond.

 The purpose of the Nutrition Dialogues is to increase focus on the challenges of ensuring the good nutrition of women and children in low-income settings, and to elicit their views as well as perspectives of diverse stakeholders on ways to improve this situation, as well as encourage more ambitious, effective and accountable action.